virtualritz/r-display/README.md

 A `tile_size` (`integer[2]`) parameter can be specified to set the width and hight of the tiles the image is stored in.
 If unspecified the driver will choose a tile size matching the compression.

+## Caveats

+The display driver needs work if one wanted to use it for multi-layer EXRs (e.g. writing a single EXR that contains a bunch of AOVs as layers).

+What would be needed was a way to designate which input layers should be denoised and maybe also a way to filter out utility passes only added for the denoiser so they don’t take up disk space.

+If you want to use this in production and need those features, ping me.

+### Metadata

+The display driver exports some metadata that is common to EXR files:

+-   [x] `pixel aspect`
+-   [x] `world to camera`
+-   [x] `world to normalized device`
+-   [x] `near clip plane`
+-   [x] `far clip plane`
+-   [x] `software name`